-243. Each presentation included a detailed document as well, which was controlled by someone other than the presenter.

-244. During her presentation, Ms. Puris requested permission to control her document, which, based on his visceral reaction, Mr. Lidong found offensive because he believed women did not have the right to even ask for such things.

-245. Again, Mr. Lidong's stereotypical view of women, even in leadership roles, was that they should remain quiet and humble at all times.

-246. Feedback was regularly given at the Company and was a meaningful tool for Ms. Puris and others to address any concerns.
+- 255. Each presentation included a detailed document as well, which was controlled by someone other than the presenter. - 256.
+During her presentation, Ms. Puris requested permission to control her document, which, based on his visceral reaction, Mr. Lidong found offensive because he believed women did not have the right to even ask for such things. - 257.
+Again, this was emblematic of Mr. Lidong's stereotypical view of women; namely, that even women in leadership roles should remain quiet and humble at all times. - 258.
+Feedback was regularly given at the Company and was a meaningful tool for Ms. Puris and others to address any concerns.
 Ms. Puris, sensing that the presentation was not well received, reached out to Ms. Chen, Ms. Zhao and Mr. Lidong's Project Management Office and asked for feedback.
-All of these efforts were refused.

-247. Instead, Ms. Puris was never permitted to present or speak to Mr. Lidong again.

-248. Ms. Puris never heard Mr. Lidong criticize male leaders for not being humble enough.
-Yet, Ms. Puris later learned he criticized her for her purported lack of humility.

-249. In addition, although many male employees on the leadership team were invited to one-on-one meetings with Mr. Lidong, he refused to engage in any one-on-one meetings with Ms. Puris.
+All of these efforts were refused. - 259.
+Instead, Ms. Puris was never permitted to present or speak to Mr. Lidong again. - 260.
+Ms. Puris never heard Mr. Lidong criticize male leaders for not being humble enough.
+Yet, Ms. Puris later learned he criticized her for her purported lack of humility. - 261.
+In addition, although many male employees on the leadership team were invited to one-on-one meetings with Mr. Lidong, he refused to engage in any one-on-one meetings with Ms. Puris.
 Ms. Puris even asked Mr. Chandlee and Ms. Chen to arrange a meeting with Mr. Lidong so that she could apologize, although she did nothing more than have the audacity, as a woman, to fairly present her work and the work of her team.
-But, this request was also refused.
+But, this request was also refused. - 262.
+All of the discrimination described herein were not isolated events that were problematic only on their own individual terms.
+Rather, the repeated and consistent acts of discrimination created a hostile work environment based on Ms. Puris' sex, as she never knew when the next gender-based act of mistreatment would be coming.
+Moreover, requirements that independently and collectively hostile.

+Ms. Puris not advocate for herself, and prohibitions on presenting or speaking to, or meeting one on one with, Mr. Lidong, created daily barriers to the performance of her job that were

+Case 1:24-cv-00944-DLC